Skip to main content

 Quick decision matrix:

-- GSPro — if you have or are building a Windows PC with an RTX-class GPU.
-Best 5-year value, deepest practice tools (bag mapping, wedge matrix, dispersion analysis), strongest community.
+• GSPro — if you have or are building a Windows PC with an RTX-class GPU and you'll actually use the depth: bag mapping, wedge matrix, dispersion analysis, the community ecosystem.
+Cheapest serious annual platform at $250/yr.

-- E6 Connect — if you want polished course play on iPad without a Windows PC.
-Higher 5-year cost, but the iPad path is genuinely useful for casual buyers.
+• E6 Connect — if you want polished course play on iPad without a Windows PC.
+You pay more per year for less depth, but you skip $1,000+ of PC.

-- Home Tee Hero — if you're buying a Garmin R10 or R50 launch monitor.
+• Home Tee Hero — if you're buying a Garmin R10 or R50.
 The cheapest course-play software in the category at $99/year.

 See Also